GoogleCloudPlatform/healthcare-imaging-performance-test/README.md

 is the name of the benchmark and `OPTIONS` is a list of the following options:
 - `-i`, `--iterations` - Optional number of iterations how many times the routine is executed (default is 1).
-- `-t`, `--threads` - Optional maximum number of threads to run in parallel in download requests (default is 10).
+- `-t`, `--max-threads` - Optional maximum number of threads to run in parallel in download requests (default is 10).
 - `-o`, `--output` - Optional file to write the result to.
 If not provided, the result will be written to standard output.